Your business needs the RIGHT Marketing Strategy. Period.

 Looking at your business from this lens is a good way you’re aligned with your vision, goals, growth trajectories, and success benchmarks.

 Strengths and Weaknesses represent the current status quo of your business, and Opportunities and Threats are about anticipated scenario that can happen in the near future which are influenced (not entirely) by external factors including competition, technology disruption, demographic shifts and even political agendas.

 Let’s go into every category of the SWOT analysis to understand what it entails and how to approach it.

-Your strengths are what make you unique and different than your competitors but should also be things that your target audience perceive as valuable.
-There is no point in having a point of strength that no body cares about.
+Your strengths are what make you unique and different from your competitors but should also be things that your target audience perceive as valuable.
+There is no point in having a point of strength that nobody cares about.

 A lot of the times when a company buys another company or in mergers and acquisitions, it’s about improving the ‘Strengths’ of a company.
 Think about when Facebook acquired Instagram and WhatsApp.
 They recognised that these were areas they need to add to their portfolio of STRENGTHS.

 If you are a personal brand type of business, your strengths will be things related to your experience, knowledge, skills as well as connections, etc. If you are products or service based type of business, your SWOT analysis will entail a vast range of areas.